kadamandersson/kadamandersson.github.io/index.md

 - K. Bågmark, A. A., S. Larsson, Nonlinear filtering based on density approximation and deep BSDE prediction, 2025.
 [PDF](http://arxiv.org/abs/2508.10630)

-- K. Andersson, A. A., C. W. Oosterlee, The deep multi-FBSDE method: a robust deep learning method for coupled FBSDEs, 2025.
-[PDF](https://arxiv.org/pdf/2503.13193)

 - K. Bågmark, A. A., S. Larsson, F. Rydin, A convergent scheme for the Bayesian filtering problem based on the Fokker-Planck equation and deep splitting, 2024.
 [PDF](https://arxiv.org/pdf/2409.14585)

 - A. A. and F. Lindner, Poisson Malliavin calculus in Hilbert space with an application to SPDE, 2017.
 [PDF](https://arxiv.org/pdf/1703.07259.pdf)

 ### Journal articles

+- K. Andersson, A. A., C. W. Oosterlee, The deep multi-FBSDE method: a robust deep learning method for coupled FBSDEs, 2025.
+Accepted for publication in _J.
+Sci.
+Comput._ (2026).
+[PDF](https://arxiv.org/pdf/2503.13193)

 - A. A., A. Lang, A. Pettersson and L. Schroer, Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs _Appl.
 Math.
 Opt._ (2025).
 [PDF](https://arxiv.org/pdf/1910.05261.pdf)